 Employees that play together stay together!
 Make your workplace fun and ask your staff what they want and need to stick around using employee town halls, stay interviews, or employee surveys.
 You don't know if you don't ask.

 Employees need to be recognized in both formal and non-formal settings, public as well as private.
-Sometimes all it takes is a quiet thank you to employees to help drive results.
+Sometimes all it takes is a quiet thank you to help drive results, while others enjoy receiving employee awards.
 Individual employees prefer different recognition methods.
 Take your time and do your homework before you execute a program.

-3 Ways to Measure the Results of Your Recognition Programs
+How to Measure the Results of Employee Recognition Programs

-So, you’ve put your program in place for a while.
-How do you measure the results of the program?
+So, you've put your program in place for a while.
+How do you measure the results of the program, and how do you know your recognition motivates employees?
 Ultimately, feeling recognized is subjective.
-You’ll collect a lot of data based on feelings vs. hard numbers.
+You'll collect a lot of data based on feelings vs. hard numbers.
 Subjective data can be challenging, especially when selling the success of a recognition tool to the executive suite.
-By using several measures to understand the results of your program, you’ll be able to talk about its success confidently.
+By using several measures to understand the results of your program, you'll be able to talk about its success confidently.

 When was the last time you received positive feedback?